Liqwid-Labs/agora/agora/Agora/Effect/README.md

     opaque (pconstant ())
 ```

-Again, conveniently, Script Context is already stripped into `PTxOutRef`
+The `makeEffect` boilerplate strips complex `PScriptContext` into
-and `PTxInfo`. `PTxInfo` will provide all informations about the
+`PTxOutRef` and `PTxInfo`. `PTxInfo` will provide all information
-transaction: inputs, outputs, minted tokens, fees, and more. `PTxOutRef`
+about the transaction: inputs, outputs, minted tokens, fees, and
-is the output reference for the effect signer, the one who starts the
+more. `PTxOutRef` is the output reference for the effect signer, the
-effect by burning the GAT.
-It is easy to overlook it as useless, but, in
+one who starts the effect by burning the GAT.
+It is easy to overlook
-fact, It is very useful for
+it as useless, but, in fact, It is very useful for

 -   finding the address of effect script
 -   checking who started the effect
--   accessing other informations
+-   accessing other information

 > Utility functions handling `PTxInfo` and `PTxInfo` is provided in
 > Agora/Util.hs